Aneutronic fusion: 3He

-In their own promotional materials, Helion Energy claims that their 7th fusion prototype (Polaris; fully funded and under construction as of September 2022) will demonstrate "net electricity from fusion", and will demonstrate "helium-3 production through deuterium-deuterium fusion" by means of a "patented high-efficiency closed-fuel cycle".
+In 2022, Helion Energy claimed that their 7th fusion prototype (Polaris; fully funded and under construction as of September 2022) will demonstrate "net electricity from fusion", and will demonstrate "helium-3 production through deuterium–deuterium fusion" by means of a "patented high-efficiency closed-fuel cycle".

 Deuterium

-Although the deuterium reactions (deuterium + 3He and deuterium + 6lithium) do not in themselves release neutrons, in a fusion reactor the plasma would also produce D-D side reactions that result in reaction product of 3He plus a neutron.
+Although the deuterium reactions (deuterium + 3He and deuterium + 6lithium) do not in themselves release neutrons, in a fusion reactor the plasma would also produce D–D side reactions that result in reaction product of 3He plus a neutron.
 Although neutron production can be minimized by running a plasma reaction hot and deuterium-lean, the fraction of energy released as neutrons is probably several percent, so that these fuel cycles, although neutron-poor, do not meet the 1% threshold.
 See 3He.
-The D-3He reaction also suffers from the 3He fuel availability problem, as discussed above.
+The D–3He reaction also suffers from the 3He fuel availability problem, as discussed above.

 Lithium

 Fusion reactions involving lithium are well studied due to the use of lithium for breeding tritium in thermonuclear weapons.
 They are intermediate in ignition difficulty between the reactions involving lower atomic-number species, H and He, and the 11B reaction.